da0ab/dark_puerh.vim/README.md

 :colorscheme dark_puerh
 ```

-To always use the desert color scheme add the following line to your .vimrc
+To always use the dark_puerh color scheme add the following line to your .vimrc

 ```HTML
 colorscheme dark_puerh